Skip to main content

 /api/jobs/url

-Submit live URLs for scanning
+Submit up to 50 URLs for scanning (SSRF-validated, returns 202)

 GET